adopted-ember-addons/ember-cli-sass/README.md

 ## Usage

-By default this addon will compile `app/styles/app.scss` into `dist/assets/app.css` and produce a sourceMap for your delectation.
+By default this addon will compile `app/styles/app.scss` into `dist/assets/app.css` and produce a source map for your delectation.

 Or, if you want more control then you can specify options using the `sassOptions` config property: